futuresoup/docusaurus-test-archive/docs/solutions.md

 We already have the science and technology needed to win this critical decade.

-We just need to scale up in the next 5-10 years
+But we need to move extremely fast.

 :::info What is Project Drawdown?
 The Handbook is based off of the [Project Drawdown](drawdown.org) solutions framework.